Overview of multiple sclerosis (MS)

 Relapsing-remitting MS (RRMS)Primary progressive MS (PPMS)

 RRMS is diagnosed earlier.
-Most people are diagnosed with RRMS in their 20s and 30s.PPMS is diagnosed later.
-Most people are diagnosed with PPMS in their 40s and 50s.
+Most people receive a diagnosis of RRMS in their 20s and 30s.PPMS is diagnosed later.
+Most people receive a diagnosis of PPMS in their 40s and 50s.

 People with RRMS tend to have more brain lesions with more inflammatory cells.Those with PPMS tend to have more spinal cord lesions and fewer inflammatory cells.

-RRMS affects women two to three times more often than men.PPMS affects men and women equally.
+RRMS affects females two to three times more often than males.PPMS affects males and females equally.

 People with RRMS will likely have mobility issues, but these issues are more gradual.People with PPMS often experience more mobility issues and have more trouble walking.

-In general, PPMS tends to affect the body’s ability to function more than RRMS does.
+Generally, PPMS tends to affect the body’s ability to function more than RRMS.

-As far as symptoms go, RRMS and PPMS are oftentimes very different from each other.
+RRMS and PPMS symptoms often differ from each other.

-People with RRMS enter periods of flare-ups and remission, while those with PPMS are in a continual phase of deterioration.
+People with RRMS enter periods of flare-ups and remission.
+Those with PPMS are in a continual phase of deterioration.

-Talk to your healthcare provider if you would like more information on the differences between RRMS and PPMS.
+Talk with your healthcare professional if you would like more information on the differences between RRMS and PPMS.